vmware-archive/pcf-bosh-ci/README.md

 ## Cloud Foundry

 Cloud Foundry is deployed using [https://github.com/cloudfoundry/cf-deployment](cf-deployment).
 The vars necessary to deploy are the same as cf-deployment with some additions.
 See the [tasks/deploy-pcf.sh](deploy-pcf.sh) task for the list of variables.

+## Seed a new environment

+To create a new environment, you must first seed your GCS bucket with some empty files.
+For an environment named new-environment, the following must be created:

+- "new-environment"-cf-creds.yml
+- "new-environment"-bosh-creds.yml
+- "new-environment"-bosh-state.json
+  - This file must be valid JSON, so the contests should be `{}`

+_Note_: The filenames include double quotation marks, which are required due to Concourse's parameter interpolation.